 Why It Matters: Rankings and Revenue

-In 2021, Google formally incorporated Core Web Vitals into its search ranking algorithm as part of the Page Experience update.
-This means your site’s performance is a direct input into where you appear in search results.
-Two sites with equivalent content and backlinks will not rank equally if one is significantly faster.
+In 2021, Google formally added Core Web Vitals to its ranking algorithm.
+So your site’s performance is now a direct input into where you show up in search results.
+Two sites with similar content and backlinks won’t rank the same if one is noticeably faster.

 The Common Culprits Behind Slow Sites

-Most slow business websites share the same set of problems:
+Most slow business websites share the same handful of problems.
+I see these on nearly every audit.

-• Render-blocking JavaScript and CSS — When a browser encounters a script or stylesheet, it stops rendering the page until the file loads.
-Poorly structured sites can have dozens of these blocking resources.
+Render-blocking JavaScript and CSS is the next one.
+When a browser hits a script or stylesheet, it stops rendering the page until that file downloads and executes.
+Poorly built sites can have dozens of these blocking resources stacked up.

-• Bloated page builders — WordPress with Elementor, Divi, or similar drag-and-drop builders can add hundreds of kilobytes of JavaScript and CSS that the page never even uses.
-These tools optimize for ease of editing, not page performance.
+Then there are the bloated page builders.
+WordPress with Elementor, Divi, or similar drag-and-drop tools can add hundreds of kilobytes of JavaScript and CSS that the page never even uses.
+These tools are built for easy editing, not performance.
+And it shows.

-• No CDN or poor hosting — Serving all assets from a single server means every visitor pays the latency cost of distance.
-A visitor in Phoenix loading a site hosted in New York waits longer than necessary for every single byte.
+No CDN or bad hosting means every visitor pays the latency cost of distance.
+Someone in Phoenix loading a site hosted in New York waits longer than necessary for every single byte.

-• Excessive third-party scripts — Every chat widget, pixel, and analytics tag you add to a page loads external code.
+And finally: third-party scripts.
+Every chat widget, tracking pixel, and analytics tag loads external code.
 Each one is a performance liability.
+I’ve seen sites where the third-party scripts alone took longer to load than the entire page should have.

 What a 95+ Score Actually Looks Like

 Static-first architecture is the single biggest lever.
-Static HTML sent directly from a CDN edge node loads faster than any dynamically generated page, regardless of how that dynamic page is optimized.
-Frameworks like Astro generate fully static HTML at build time, with no server-side processing required at the moment of the request.
+Static HTML served directly from a CDN edge node loads faster than any dynamically generated page.
+Full stop.
+Doesn’t matter how well-optimized the dynamic page is.
+We build with Astro, which generates fully static HTML at build time.
+No server-side processing at the moment of the request.

-Optimized asset delivery means images in the right format, right size, and right compression level — served from the CDN closest to the user.
-It means CSS that contains only what the page actually uses.
-It means JavaScript that loads after the page is interactive, not before.
+Optimized asset delivery means images in the right format, right size, right compression.
+CSS that contains only what the page actually uses.
+JavaScript that loads after the page is interactive, not before.

-Edge delivery — via platforms like Cloudflare or modern hosting infrastructure — ensures low latency globally, not just in the city where your server lives.
+Edge delivery through platforms like Cloudflare ensures low latency globally.
+Not just in the city where your server happens to sit.

-This combination is why the sites we build at Enthrall consistently score 95 or above on PageSpeed Insights.
-It’s not a claim we add to a proposal — it’s a guarantee built into every tier of our web services.
-A slow site is not a deliverable we’re willing to put our name on.
+This is why the sites we build at Enthrall consistently score 95 or above on PageSpeed Insights.
+It’s not a line item we add to proposals.
+It’s built into the architecture of every site we deliver.
+We don’t ship slow sites.
+Period.

 How to Check Your Current Score

-You can check your site right now at pagespeed.web.dev.
-Enter your URL, run the report, and look at the mobile score — that’s the one that matters most for both rankings and traffic volume.
+You can check yours right now.
+Go to pagespeed.web.dev, enter your URL, and run the report.
+Look at the mobile score.
+That’s the one that matters most for rankings and for the majority of your traffic.